djma777/100-days-of-code/r2-log.md

 ### **Today's Progress**

 - Coursera > Google IT Support > Technical Support Fundamentals > Week 3
+- Hacker Rank
 - Udemy > The Modern React Bootcamp
-- Hacker Rank

 ### **Thoughts**

 - Happy to finish Week 3 in one day in the Coursera course.
+- Happy to solve 2 more problems in 10 Days of JS in HackerRank.
+Things are looking up for me.
+At least to my knowledge! :)
+-

 ### **Links**